 Holistic agriculture is a foundational principle for working with the natural land and raising plants and animals.
 Holistic management is a system of visioning, decision-making and land management that ensures our actions will be ecologically, socially and economically sustainable.
 “Holistic” looks at the whole picture rather than fragmenting the parts into separate systems.
 All of nature is connected and one thing always affects another.
 Land stewardship is an important part of building health instead of battling disease.

-Sunrise Ranch practices holistic agriculture management on our diverse multi-species farm, with grass-fed cattle and lamb, pastured chickens, pigs, ducks, geese and wild turkeys.
-We teach animal husbandry, pasture and livestock management, rotational and mob grazing, coordinated irrigation techniques, water treatment and processing, green architecture and general sustainability practices.
+Sunrise Ranch practices holistic agriculture management on our diverse multi-species farm, with grassfed cattle and lamb and pastured chickens.
+We practice animal husbandry, pasture and livestock management, rotational grazing and stress-free livestock handling techniques, as well as coordinated watering techniques, water treatment and processing and general sustainability practices.
 On our land are thriving communities of elk, deer, coyotes, turkeys, eagles, geese, rattlesnakes, bobcats, and a few bears and mountain lions, which all contribute to the whole.

 The application of holistic agriculture practices can create a work culture that trusts nature, honors diversity, welcomes creativity and respects wisdom and experience.
 Sunrise Ranch embodies this through the Farm/Garden Program, where work and rest is balanced in a task-oriented approach to work in a time-oriented world.